Advanced Standing and Transfer Credit

 Before arriving at Carnegie Mellon University, many students take exams and courses that may be considered for college credit.
-Students are responsible for submitting all transcripts and exam scores (AP/Cambridge/Edexcel) for coursework completed before matriculation at CMU by the end of the first semester.
+Students are responsible for submitting all transcripts and exam scores (AP/IB/Cambridge) for coursework completed before matriculation at CMU by the end of the first semester.
 The university maintains a comprehensive list of all approved scores/grades accepted for credit and how those credits count towards your undergraduate degree.
 You can find the most updated version of these lists* on the HUB’s website.

-For students who entered prior to Fall 2021, a breakdown of how these courses and exams can count towards the general education requirements at Dietrich College is also available.
+For students who entered prior to Fall 2021, a breakdown of how these courses and exams can count towards the general education requirements at Dietrich College is available.

 - Courses taken elsewhere must be taken for a letter grade and students must earn a C (2.00) or above.
 Note: Grade requirements vary depending on department policy.
 Please speak to your AAC Advisor about requirements for transferring in specific courses.

 - Students must receive permission from their advisor(s) before taking courses at another institution, with the exception of incoming students who may have taken courses prior to entering the university.

 - Transfer credit is not factored into a student's CMU QPA.

-- The following courses must be taken at CMU and cannot be transferred in:
+- The following required courses must be taken at CMU and cannot be transferred in: